On Benfen

 Most industries reward action.
 The busier you look, the more valuable you seem.
 Investing is one of the rare exceptions — in this field, doing less often produces better results than doing more.

-And yet the entire financial industry is structured to push you toward action.
+And yet the entire financial industry is structured to push you the other way.
 Fund managers earn fees based on assets under management, not on whether they protect capital.
-Traders profit from volume, regardless of whether clients win or lose.
+Traders and brokers profit from volume, regardless of whether clients win or lose.
 Financial media survives on volatility and drama — calm analysis generates no clicks.
-Quarterly benchmarks force everyone to evaluate with a three-month lens businesses that need thirty years to fully compound.
+Quarterly benchmarks force everyone to evaluate with a three-month lens businesses that need five or ten years to fully compound.

 All of this creates a relentless pressure: you have to do something.
-Buy something, sell something, adjust something.
+Research something else, buy something, sell something, adjust something.
 Stillness looks like negligence.
 Waiting looks like laziness.

-Benfen is a direct rebellion against that pressure.
+Benfen is a direct rebellion against that pressure — almost against human nature.
 It asks one question: is this the right thing to do for the long-term compounding of capital?
 If not — no matter how tempting, no matter how many others are doing it — don't.

 Honesty: The Kind That Stings